15mm Ancients Miniatures Suppliers

 Testudo Miniatures from Italy

-- There are some pictures on the site of these generally very highly regarded sculpts, which are rather large compared to the "Essex standard".
-Probably a good match for the Roman & Gallic Xyston figures, or maybe some Warmodelling ones.
+- There are pictures on the site of these generally very highly regarded sculpts, which are rather large compared to the "Essex standard".
+They are a good match for the Roman & Gallic Xyston figures, or maybe some Warmodelling ones.

 - Online ordering is possible via paypal as well